tdjsnelling/dwsps/README.md

 ## Topics

-**ps** uses a heirarchical topic system for client subscriptions, each level divided by a full-stop `.`.
+**dwsps** uses a heirarchical topic system for client subscriptions, each level divided by a full-stop `.`.
 For example, a client could subscribe to the topic `news.uk`.
 They would then recieve messages published to `news.uk`, `news.uk.london`, `news.uk.birmingham` etc. but not from `news.fr` or `news.de`.

 Note: if a client is subscribed to a parent topic and a sub-topic of the parent, unsubscribing from the parent topic will _not_ also unsubscribe the client from the sub-topic.
 Each subscription must be unsubscribed from explicitly.